kmj0825/read_the_youtube/README.md

 [READ THE YOUTUBE GRADIO LINK](https://8d07a9368ff0146472.gradio.live)

 This link is a public URL that is working on my personal computer.

-It will be up for 3 days, so I will be constantly modifying it. 😄
+I will be constantly modifying it. 😄

-(Current uploaded link time: 12/10 19:35 ~ 12/13 19:35) -> The link has expired, I'll re-upload on the afternoon of the 14th.

 ## If You Want to use in Local!